 In regional centres, like those where CSU has campuses across regional New South Wales and Victoria, the potential to make significant change in favour of biodiversity protection is arguably the greatest, as Dr Nimmo explained.

 “It can be difficult to apply such findings to large, well-established cities.
-But in regional centres (like Albury, which the project is working on next) where growth is expected to be significant in coming decades, including these sorts of refuges in city plans could have a significant positive influence on preserving our biodiversity in Australia.”
+However, we expect growth to be significant in coming decades in regional centres (like Albury, which the project is working on next).
+So including these sorts of refuges in city plans could have a significant positive influence on preserving our biodiversity in Australia.”

 You can make a difference